 I wasn’t afraid of a needle or surgery.
 My doctor wasn’t pressuring me into a situation that I didn’t want.

 I was afraid of the small chance of something going wrong.
 I was afraid that, perhaps, I wouldn’t know IF anything was wrong at all.
 I was afraid that my husband wouldn’t know what to do to help me in such situations.

 I was afraid that my mind just might get the better of me.
 That I would not be able to fully overcome my fears.
 I was afraid if I had a bad experience at home, that I wouldn’t be able to go through a day without emotional pain and trauma resurfacing.

-I knew that if I was in a hospital, I wouldn’t have to worry about ANY of these fears because there were people there who would know what to do.
+If I was in a hospital, I wouldn’t have to worry about ANY of these fears because there were people there who would know what to do.